iredmail/docs/en_US/howto/upgrade.dovecot.2.2-2.3.md

 `cn=Manager,dc=xx,dc=xx` or `cn=vmailadmin,dc=xx,dc=xx` as bind dn is ok, both of them have read-write privilege to update mail accounts.

-* Execute this script, it will add required data:
+* Execute this script with Python-3, it will add required data:

 ```
-# python update-ldap-dovecot-2.3.py
+python3 update-ldap-dovecot-2.3.py
 ```